Last updated on 11th September 2023

 Despite a number of alternatives out there, many businesses are still stuck with email communication.

-65% of businesses primarily use email to communicate with clients, as opposed to only 16% for online tools.
+62% of businesses primarily use email to communicate with clients, as opposed to only 11% who use a project management tool.

 But it can be very frustrating to use email when working on collaborative projects, such as videos.
 Emails are very siloed – everyone has their own individual inbox.
 And, while you can send and forward information to more than one person at a time, email does have a tendency to become messy and disorganised.